 PhilSci Archive is a repository of free articles and information on the Philosophy of Science.
 It contains over 1600 "preprint" articles with a goal to "promote communication in the field by the rapid dissemination of new work."

-Philosophical blogs have flourished recently; many professional philosophers are blogging, and so are many students and amateurs.
-Blogs on philosophy may or may not be good sources of philosophical research, but they are a good place to stay current on a philosophical topic, discuss ideas or keep in touch on issues in the profession.
-Students should think twice about using blogs for research or citing them in papers, but they are a great place to explore.
-Here are a couple places to browse or search philosophy blogs.
+Blogs on philosophy may or may not be good sources of philosophical research, but they are a good place to stay current on a philosophical topic, exchange ideas, or keep a pulse on issues in the profession.
+Here are a couple places to browse or search philosophy blogs: